AbhiAlest/Automated-AWS/README.md

 3. Commit the changes to your local Git repository.
 4. Push the changes to the remote Git repository (if applicable).

+<h3>Additional Configuration</h3>
 Additional configuration for this project may apply.
+If you need to configure any project-specific settings, refer to the config package or the relevant configuration files in the project.

+That's it!
+You now have your development environment set up for the project.
+Happy coding!

+Please note that the above instructions are a general guideline and may need to be adjusted based on your specific project requirements.

 That's it!
 You now have your development environment set up for the project.
 Happy coding!